 Welcome to the McGill Library!
 This page will help you get started at the Library and walk you through the basics.
 For additional resources, visit the Library’s Teaching Services page.

-For Frequently Asked Questions on the Library's reopening, including hours, group study, distancing, and more, click here.
+For Frequently Asked Questions, including hours, group study, and more, click here.

 Meet your Liaison

 Your Liaison Librarian can:

 - Develop tailored workshops and presentations for your courses.

 - Meet with your students to guide them in their discovery of information resources.

 - Offer advice on developing assignments that target research skills.